gaultier/blog/how_to_make_your_own_static_site_generator.md

 ## Live reloading

 I always wanted to add live-reloading to have a nicer writing experience, which I'm convinced helps write more and better articles.
 The goal was to have the whole cycle take under 100 ms. Currently it takes ~50 ms which is great.
+Nearly all of this time is taken by git to get the list of articles including the 'created at' and 'modified at' dates.
+Not much to do here, I guess.

 The way it works is, in the same process: